ThreedeeMoovee/readinglist/README.md

 - Confessions, by Augustine
 - Imitation, by Kempis
 ---
-NOW REFLECT AND RE-READ WHAT'S NECESSARY
----
-- First, Aeschylus. (on Google Drive)
+- Plays of Aeschylus (on Google Drive)
-- Second, Sophocles. (on Google Drive)
+- Plays of Sophocles (on Google Drive)
-- Then, Euripides. (on Google Drive)
+- Plays of Euripides (on Google Drive)
-- Finally, Aristophanes. (on Google Drive)
+- Plays of Aristophanes (on Google Drive)
 ---
 - Cicero: On Living and Dying Well (on Audible)
 - Pliny: The Letters of Pliny The Younger (on Aud.)